VladBangPao/Moira/README.md

 # Moira
-## Hydra uses Moira for it's Machine Abstraction.
+## Hydra uses Moira and Olympus for it's Machine Abstraction.

-### Moira uses Hydra to build Machines from primitive special purpose Machines.
+### Moira and Olympus use Hydra to build Machines from primitive special purpose Machines.
-#### Your Hydra Routine is exposed to Moira and your Result is exposed to Hydra.
+#### Your Hydra Routine is exposed to Moira and Olympus and your Result is exposed to Hydra.